Dillon Day (American football)

-Dillon Anthony Day (born October 17, 1991) is a former American football center.
+Dillon Anthony Day (born October 17, 1991) is an American former football center.
 He played college football for Mississippi State, where he was the starting center for four years: 2011, 2012, 2013, and 2014.

 Professional career

 Denver Broncos

-After going undrafted in the 2015 NFL Draft, Day signed with the Denver Broncos where he spent the whole season on the team's practice squad.
+After going undrafted in the 2015 NFL draft, Day signed with the Denver Broncos where he spent the whole season on the team's practice squad.
 On February 7, 2016, Day was part of the Broncos team that won Super Bowl 50 over the Carolina Panthers by a score of 24–10.

 On September 3, 2016, Day was waived by the Broncos, and was signed to the practice squad the next day.
 Day spent the entire season once again on the practice squad and signed a reserve/future contract with the Broncos on January 2, 2017.

 On September 2, 2017, Day was waived by the Broncos and was signed to the practice squad the next day.
 After spending over two straight seasons on the Broncos' practice squad, Day was promoted to the active roster on October 21, 2017.
 He was waived by the Broncos on October 24, 2017.